norbloc/HFL_Quest/README.md

 The hints will be added to this README file.
 The players are supposed to do the "git pull" to update this file when a new hint is announced.

+Hint0.5: To complete the first task you must _query_ _questfirst_ _getTheSecondTask_

+ $ node quest query questfirst getTheSecondTask

 Hint1: To complete task 2 you must refer to the Hyperledger Fabric documentation available online.

+Hint2: To request a block you have to find a name of the system chaincode which has functions for the task.

 ### READY..